AdaptableTools/example-adaptable-angular-aggrid/README.md

 It proves how you can use the `@adaptabletools/adaptable-angular-aggrid` component for angular, with custom system themes.

+## Installation

+NOTE: In order to be able to run `npm install`, you need to follow the [Adaptable installation instructions](https://adaptabletools.zendesk.com/hc/en-us/articles/360002754737-Installation) - so you need to be logged into our private NPM registry.

+Run `npm install` (or `yarn`), depending on what tool you're using.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.